Masked Imitation Learning: Discovering Environment-Invariant Modalities in Multimodal Demonstrations: Conclusion

 \section{Conclusion}

-\textbf{Summary.} We identify the overfitting issue caused by state over-specification in imitation learning from multimodal data and show that we can learn a binary mask through a bi-level optimization algorithm MIL to alleviate the issue.
+\textbf{Summary.} We identify the overfitting issue caused by \textit{state over-specification} in imitation learning from multimodal data and show that we can learn a binary mask through a bi-level optimization algorithm MIL to alleviate the issue.
 We experiment in both simulated and real-world robotic tasks and demonstrate the effectiveness of our proposed method.

-\textbf{Limitations and Future Work.} MIL is computationally expensive compared to traditional imitation learning methods since it relies on bi-level optimization and the inner loop needs to run imitation learning for every mask update.
-In our experiments, we observe that usually we can early stop the inner loop imitation learning and the intermediate performance already reflects the performance of the mask.
-Such early stop strategies can be explored in the future.
-In addition, in this paper, we cannot ensure that the modalities recovered by the mask perfectly matches modalities selected by humans or returns the smallest number of modalities.
-MIL may preserve redundant modalities when these modalities do not influence the performance, like the redundant modalities in our experiments.
-At the same time, the ordering of the modalities influences the final mask learned, which means we may not recover the global optimal mask in rare cases in which there exits strong dependency between modalities.
-Detailed experiments on stability of MIL over modality ordering can be found in the Appendix.
-We leave the theoretical analyses of MIL for future work.
+\textbf{Limitations.} MIL is \textit{computationally expensive} compared to traditional imitation learning methods since it relies on bi-level optimization and the inner loop needs to run imitation learning for every mask update.
+In our experiments, we observe that early stopping of the inner loop imitation learning does not hinder the performance of mask learning.
+Such early stop strategies can be further explored in the future.
+In addition, MIL may not return the \textit{smallest} number of modalities, as it may preserve redundant modalities when these modalities do not influence the performance.
+At the same time, the \textit{ordering} of the modalities influences the final mask learned, which means we may not recover the global optimal mask in rare cases in which there exits strong dependency between modalities.
+Detailed experiments on stability of MIL over modality ordering can be found in the \hyperlink{https://arxiv.org/abs/2209.07682}{Appendix}.